10 Best Shadow Builds in Path of Exile 3.25

 +Impressive map-clearing speed despite having a Mine playstyle

+Let's talk about the skill itself.
 Hexblast, on its own, allows you to deal chaos damage to enemies.
 It gets a lot stronger if the monster you are attacking is affected by any hex curse, such as Punishment, Frostbite, or Elemental Weakness, just to name a few.

-High-Impact Mine Support turns the Hexblast into a Mine Skill, which not only addresses the inherently slow cast time of the said spell, but makes it so that you can “preload” multiple mines before detonating them for a burst of chaos damage; useful when fighting against the pinnacle bosses in the game.
+In case you do not know, High-Impact Mine Support turns the Hexblast into a Mine Skill, which not only addresses the inherently slow cast time of the said spell, but makes it so that you can "preload" multiple mines before detonating them for a burst of chaos damage; useful when fighting against the pinnacle bosses in the game.

-Having said that, Hexblast has an interesting property where its damage is resisted by the monster’s lowest resistance.
-This means that even though Hexblast deals chaos damage, if the target’s lowest resistance is fire, the spell uses that to calculate the damage it will receive instead of chaos resistance.
+Having said that, Hexblast has an interesting property where its damage is resisted by the monster's lowest resistance.
+This means that even though Hexblast deals chaos damage if the target's lowest resistance is fire, the spell uses that to calculate the damage it will receive instead of chaos resistance.

 While the Hexblast Mines Saboteur can work with just about any gear with the right mods, you can take it to the top by equipping some unique items.
 A definite upgrade you can take as soon as you have enough PoE Currency is the Sandstorm Visage.